yeyushengfan258/Polarnight-dke/README.md

-## Twilight KDE Theme
+## Polarnight KDE Theme

-Twilight kde is a light clean theme for KDE Plasma desktop.
+Polarnight kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: